zannloo/tp/docs/UserGuide.md

 For greater clarity, we have separated the sections for editing a student and group.<br> If you wish to edit a group instead, please refer to the dedicated section [here](#edit-a-group-edit).
 </box>

-Edits a student's details including name, email, phone or address in the specified path.
+Edits a student's details including name, email, phone or address in the specified path. <br>
 One or more fields can be edited in a single command.

 **Format:** `edit SPECIFIED_PATH [-n NAME] [-e EMAIL] [-p PHONE_NUMBER] [-a ADDRESS]`